-As of 2014-JUL, the conflict continues.
+As of 2015-JAN, the political conflict continues.
 It has a chance of being resolved if both sides were to engage in dialogue.
 Unfortunately, dialogue would require everyone involved to cease defending their position at all costs, to discuss the conflict in objective terms, and to commit themselves to seek the truth -- even if their cherished position goes down in flames to defeat.
 This is not an easy task.
 There seems to be no desire to dialogue.
 And so it seems that the conflict will continue -- and misinformation will continue to be widely distributed -- for the foreseeable future.
 Many feel that the population of the U.S. deserves better representatives in Congress and state Legislatures.

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.

 - Judge John G. Heyburn II, "Memorandum Opinion and Order," Federal District Court for the Western District of Kentucky, 2014-JUL-01, at: http://www.scribd.com/

 - "cchretien," "Activist Judge Attempts to Redefine Marriage in Kentucky," National Organization for Marriage, 2014-JUL-03, at: http://www.nomblog.com/